Roger Bamkin

 NOTE - All the images in this profile are cc-by-sa and their attribution is available on line via google images

 Type the name of a Malawian woman MP into Google.
-Chances are I wrote some of whar it says.
+Chances are I wrote some of what it says.

 What can the partnership do?
-It could sponsor a drive to put Malawian women and places on Wikipedia (by anyone of any gender and any nationality).
+It is supporting a drive to put Malawian women and places on Wikipedia (by anyone of any gender and any nationality).
 One of the biggest barriers is photos - we need the licensed permission to use lots.
-The Scottish, UK and US governments use open licensing.
-They use the same license as Wikipedia so that anyone can re-use our common wealth.
-I would like the partnership to adopt open licensing of their photos in the hope that Malawian organisations might follow.
+The Scottish, UK and US governments use open licensing and now so does the partnership.
+They use the same license as Wikipedia so that anyone can re-use the common wealth.
 We can help and put photos of role models on the phones of girls in Malawi by just changing the way we work.